octo-technology/OpenTezos/docs/ligo/examples.md

 - `param` of type `int` which is the value that will be added to the storage.
 - `s` the initial value of the storage.

-This function return type is `indiceFullReturn` and returns:
+This function's return type is `indiceFullReturn` and returns:
 - an empty list of operations.
 - a modified storage with a new value of `s + param`.